Cleaning furniture

 5

-Lampshades made from fabric can be kept in good condition if you pass a hoover over them a couple of days a week, to prevent a build up of dust.
+Lampshades made from fabric can be kept in good condition if you pass a hoover over them a couple of days a week, to prevent a build-up of dust.
 However, if it is very dirty, it's best to clean it when dry using a specialized product found on the market.
+These products are designed to lift stains and refresh the fabric without causing damage.

 Apply the product and rub gently with a soft brush for best results.
-If you don't have any and your lampshade is stitched together you can put it in the bathtub with lukewarm water and some mild soap to rinse off the dirt.
+If you don't have any and your lampshade is stitched together, you can put it in the bathtub with lukewarm water and some mild soap to rinse off the dirt.
+Avoid using hot water as it can shrink the fabric.
 Do not do this if it is glued together.
+Instead, focus on spot-cleaning with a damp cloth.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 5